nathan-m-schneider-22/dali_app/README.md

 *  **Query Params**

-   `field=value` any and all valid fields, with any values
+   `field=value` Any number of valid fields equal to values

 * **Success Response:**